Skip to content

 • Bin modifications: If an expression performs modifications to a bin, those changes operate on a temporary copy and are not saved to the actual bin once the expression finishes.

 • Conditional logic but no iteration: Expressions do support conditional branching via the cond operator.
 However, the expression system does not support loops, iteration, or recursion, and therefore cannot perform general control-flow constructs such as repeated evaluation.
-If performed as an expressions write operation, the final result of the expressions is stored to the target bin.
+If performed as an expression write operation, the final result of the expression is stored to the target bin.

 This means expressions are designed for fast, single-pass evaluation without persistent state changes or complex control flow within the evaluation logic itself.